PersistenceForever/DSM/README.md

 ```
 ### 2. Dataset
 * WQ : `dataset/` contains the files for WQ dataset.
-* PQ : `dataset/` contains the files for WQ dataset.
+* PQ : `dataset/` contains the files for PQ dataset.

 ## How to run
 (1) Prepare dataset for training retriever.